CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

-####RQ3: How many sub populations of red pandas are there?
+#### RQ 3: Where are the hotspots of habitat loss?

-I think I am going to skip this question.
-It is not praticualry quantitive and to answer it well requires more info on panda responses to fragmentation and dispersal capabilities.
+H1: Hotspots of habitat loss (defined as >30% forest loss in a circle with r=2.5km) will be focused towards the southern and less mountainous parts of the red panda range.
+(Below 2000m??)

-H1: Red pandas are separated into more than three sub populations separated by a gap in forest cover of >30km between each population.
+Red pandas are separated into more than three sub populations separated by a gap in forest cover of >30km between each population.

 H10: Red pandas are isolated into three sub populations (the three previously known).